 Located at the junction of Highway 92 and Interstate 4, this Friday-Sunday market should be on the list of every sun worshipper and NASCAR fan.
 Not only will you find deals on sunglasses and beachwear, the market's "Speedway" area features souvenirs honoring the legends and heritage of nearby Daytona International Speedway.
 More than 800 vendors spread across the market's 30 acres pitching produce, pickles, antiques and collectibles, tires, spices and rubs, New Age gifts, custom jewelry, Avon products, darts, vacuums, knives, landscape plants and garden supplies.
 After getting a trim at the barbershop, dine in air-conditioned comfort – then get a tattoo (that's here, too).
 Check their calendar – the market hosts monthly car cruise-ins and craft shows.

 Opa-Locka Hialeah Flea Market

-Busy on weekends?
+Busy on the weekend?
 No matter.
 This multicultural market, located northwest of Miami, is open seven days a week from 6 a.m. to 6 p.m.
 The highlight may be the 200,000-square-foot farmers market that features a cornucopia of freshly harvested items from fields and groves in nearby Homestead.
-To accommodate a steady stream of shoppers (about 100,000 each week), a 10,000-space parking lot gives customers easy access to eight restaurants and merchandise that includes appliances, pets, ceramics, shoes, handbags, luggage, sportswear, watches, auto accessories, toys, wigs, a barbershop and a dentist!
+To accommodate a steady stream of shoppers (about 100,000 each week), a 10,000-space parking lot gives customers easy access to eight restaurants and merchandise that includes appliances, pets, ceramics, shoes, handbags, luggage, sportswear, watches, auto accessories, toys, wigs, a barbershop -- and a dentist!

 B&A Flea Market